petals-infra/chat.petals.dev/README.md

 - **top_p** (float, optional)
 - **max_length** (int) - Max length of generated text (including prefix) in tokens.
 - **max_new_tokens** (int) - Max number of newly generated tokens (excluding prefix).
-- **session_id** (str, optional) - UUID of an inference session opened earlier (see methods below).
-This allows you to continue generation later without processing prefix from scratch.

 Notes: